rolspace/www.rolandoramos.tech/content/blog/why-i-did-not-leave-management/index.md

 It took me some time to properly answer this question for myself.
 I believe that in my case, when I took over a management role I did not really take the time to fully understand what was being asked of me.
 For people that move from a technical, hands-on role to a management position, it is extremely important to know the answers to some of these questions:

-- what is the status of the team? is the team performing well?
+- What is the status of the team?
+Is the team performing well?
-- has anyone joined recently? has anyone left recently? why?
+- Has anyone joined recently?
+Has anyone left recently?
+Why?
-- how many people will you manage? is there a tech lead? or leads?
+- How many people will you manage?
+Is there a tech lead?
+Or leads?
-- what is your role in hiring? will you have to screen candidate resumes? can you work with recruiters?
+- What is your role in hiring?
+Will you have to screen candidate resumes?
+Can you work with recruiters?
-- what is your role in planning? is there a clearly defined agile process in place?
+- What is your role in planning?
+Is there a clearly defined agile process in place?

 These are not all the questions you could ask, but some of the answers will tell you if you have a structure in place to support your growth as a technical manager.